sthussey/gsd/README.md

 Create a step including inputs and outputs.

-I/O items possibly can be classified to allow better composition.

-  * Code Data (i.e. SCM)
-  * Generic Data
+I/O is composed of resources, each of which is a plugin that satisfies a very simple interface:

-  * Metadata
+  * Get
+  * Put (Create or Update)
-  * Configuration Data
+  * Delete

 ## Step Organization